 The owner listens and understands.
 We’ve coached him that most people know when they’re about to sacked.
 They feel it, especially if you’ve been brave and honest with the feedback.

 The owner then says, with great honesty, that ‘this is a small business, and we need everyone working well to make it work.
 For this reason, we need a great Supervisor, but I also understand you need a job.
 So, while this one hasn’t worked out, how can I help you get another one?”.

 That conversation takes about five minutes.
 There was no going over old ground.
 Then the two of them summarised what jobs the Supervisor could do well and what they couldn’t do well.
 Then they picked up the phone and worked on getting him another job.
 Half an hour later he had two interviews booked, and within a few days, he had another job – a delivery job around the same neighbourhood.

 All the Conversations After the Final Conversation – A few days later the Supervisor resigned to go to his new job.
 The team got together and had a few drinks after work, and everyone joined in.
-There were no goofy speeches, just good positive conversations about the new job, and thanks for being part of the team over the five months.
+There were no goofy speeches, no strange comments about the dismissal, just good positive conversations about the new job, and thanks for being part of the team over the five months.
 The Owner didn’t share the tougher conversations with anyone else.
 There was no need.
 As grownups, everyone understood and was pleased there was a good outcome.

-And that’s how human dismissals go.
+And that’s how human dismissal goes.
 If you’ve given feedback and been fair, every so often someone will be angry, but mostly they’re embarrassed and just want to move forward to a different job.
 Sometimes your most important role is simply to help them find a good alternative.

 At the Supermarket – the owner told us that there was one line in our coaching that really helped him.
 We have an expression – “Always remember, you’ll see them at the Supermarket”.
 We coach people to remember that you’re not voting someone off the island.
 They’re just leaving your business, and you will see them at Coles or Woolies next week.